Seneliux/Ubuntu-server-bios-btrfs-luks-remote-unlock-other_server_software/README.md

 - Optimal.
 Generated SSH keys for the connection to server.
 Maybe the same dropbear keys.

 # Some notes
+Backup, BACKUP and one more time **BACKUP!!!!!** All data will be destroyed, do backups.
+Always.
 Install script will create `Huge pages`, about 3GB (3x1024/2+extra 500 = 2036).
 If your system do not need Huge pages, remove line in the file `install.sh`or set different value:
 >echo vm.nr_hugepages = 2036 >> /etc/sysctl.conf